End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: CMS Detector

-Below, we briefly describe how the particle interactions with the detector are used to reconstruct the detector hits which form the basis of the low-level data used in the E2E approach.
-For reference, we also provide an overview of how this low-level detector data are used to form the higher-level particle data conventionally used for physics analyses. \\ \paragraph*{Calorimeter Hit Reconstruction.} Both the ECAL and HCAL share similar strategies to energy reconstruction of calorimeter hits \cite{cms}.
-As an electromagnetic (hadronic) particle enters the ECAL (HCAL), an electromagnetic (hadronic) shower is produced.
-This is detected as a signal pulse which is digitized into a series of amplitudes versus time---essentially a short video of the shower growth and decay in each ECAL crystal (HCAL tower).
-By applying a fit to these digitized amplitudes, one derives the energy and timing associated with that hit.
-These are then calibrated to give a final reconstructed energy and time (among other quantities) per crystal (tower), known collectively as the \emph{reconstructed hit}. \\ \paragraph*{Tracker Hit \& Track Reconstruction.} In contrast, as charged particles pass through the finely segmented Tracker, they deposit very little energy in the silicon.
-As such the Tracker hits provide precise position information for use in charged particle track reconstruction but no practical energy information.
+\paragraph*{Tracker Hit \& Track Reconstruction.} $\,$\\ In contrast, as charged particles pass through the finely segmented Tracker subdetector, they deposit very little energy in the silicon.
+As such, the Tracker hits provide precise position information for charged particle track reconstruction but no practical energy information.
 Using the hits recorded in the different layers of the Tracker, a combinatorial Kalman-filter pattern recognition algorithm \cite{cms} is used to iteratively fit charged particle tracks through the Tracker hits starting from the seed layer.
-From these \emph{reconstructed track} fits, one can then obtain various track parameters.
-Notably, these include the track's position at the point of closest approach to the beamline, and its transverse momentum from its bending in the magnetic field of the CMS solenoid. \\ \paragraph*{High-level Particle Reconstruction.} The reconstructed tracks and calorimeter hits are the basic inputs to the rule-based CMS Particle Flow algorithm \cite{pf} which constructs intermediate-level data before producing the final, high-level particle data.
-These include attributes like probable particle identity, kinematics, and shower shape features.
-These serve as the primary inputs to most CMS analyses and event classifiers.
-In contrast, for the E2E approach, the inputs are the reconstructed tracks and calorimeter hits.
-Due to the unavailability of Tracker hits in CMS Open Data, we use the reconstructed \emph{tracks} rather than the raw \emph{hits}.
-A similar approach was taken in \cite{wahid}.
+From these \emph{reconstructed track} fits, various track parameters can be obtained, in particular, the track's position at the point of closest approach to the beamline (perigee), and its transverse momentum from its bending in the magnetic field of the CMS solenoid.

+\paragraph*{High-level Particle Reconstruction.} $\,$\\ The reconstructed tracks and calorimeter hits are the basic inputs to the rule-based CMS Particle Flow algorithm \cite{pf} that constructs intermediate-level data before producing final, high-level particle data.
+These include attributes, such as probable particle identity, kinematics, and shower shape features.
+They serve as the primary inputs to most event classifiers used in CMS analyses.
+In contrast, in the end-to-end approach, the inputs are the reconstructed tracks and calorimeter hits.
+Due to the present unavailability of Tracker hits in the CMS Open Data, we use the reconstructed \emph{tracks} rather than the low-level \emph{hits}, similar to the approach in \cite{wahid}.